Home » Blog » Microsoft 365 Provisioning

 Creating and managing users

-Simplify the onboarding process by automatically creating new user accounts, setting up profiles, and configuring settings in Azure Active Directory (AD).
+Simplify the onboarding process by automatically creating new user accounts, setting up profiles, and configuring settings in Microsoft Entra ID.

 Assigning licenses